By: Fereshteh Priou

 One of the more enigmatic characters in Proust’s book, “In Search of Lost Time” is the person telling the story - the narrator of the book.
 His mystery lies in the fact that we barely know anything of significance about him.
 His looks as well as his age - at different stages of the book - are not known.
 The narrator however is both similar and different from Proust himself in many ways.
 Proust thus invites us, his readers, to compare what we know about him with what he tells us about his narrator.

-Despite the differences, there are however some obvious parallels between the author and the narrator.
+Despite the differences, there are some obvious parallels between the author and the narrator.
 They are both social climbers with the obsessive habit of pursuing their aristocratic friends for the purpose of gaining access to their family gatherings.
 Even the narrator’s obsession with obtaining a photo of the Duchess de Guermantes - which with the advent of photography, was something habitual in those days - parallels Proust insistence on having a photo of Comtesse de Greffulhe, who is believed to be the model for the Duchess’ character.
 Proust’s personal letters to his friend, Robert de Montesquiou attest to that.

 Another similarity between Proust and the narrator is that they both have aspirations to be writers and they both fulfill this ambition by using their access to the upper classes as a source of inspiration for their books.
 This is another instance where the distinction between the author and the narrator becomes murky.
 If the book we are reading is the one that Proust wrote, where is the book that the narrator writes?
 Aren’t the two the same and if so, then is it safe to assume that the narrator is the author?